zegabr/magic/README.md

 -Compile x.cpp with `make` command to compile until first error

--Run `m`(this is an alias at a.sh) to run with 3 different inputs that you must save at i1, i2 and i3 files
+-Run `m`(this is an alias at a.sh) to run inputs that you must save at i1 file

--Reset x.cpp by running `bash r.sh` at training folder (which you will be at end of m.sh)
+-Reset x.cpp by running `bash r.sh` at training folder (which you will be after teleports)